playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ![Demonstrating that dataset values are able to be read and written](list_dataset.png)

-If you'll notice, I wrote the string `'3'` instead of the numerical value `3` in the code sample's outputs in the comments despite using the numerical `3` to set the value.
+Note that I wrote the string `'3'` instead of the numerical value `3` in the code sample's outputs in the comments despite using the numerical `3` to set the value.
 This behavior is due to how default non-string values are saved to attributes.

 By default, the primitive's `toString` will be called to store values.